pfraces-labs/functional-webcomponents/README.md

 component from another component through HyperScript.

 Also, we want to provide only explicitly declared properties, hiding away the ones provided by the DOM.
+For this reason we are going to use a custom `data` property to pass complex data to components.

 [src/features/complex-data/custom-element.js](src/features/complex-data/custom-element.js)